tankred-saanum/smart_induction_heads/readme.md

 $$z_{i} = \sum_j^{n}a_{i, j} v_j$$

 In our ablation analysis, this $z$ variable is the one we target. <code>nnsight</code> allows us to do pretty much what we want with this variable before it is passed to the <code>o_proj</code> linear layer that mixes the attention heads' outputs back into the residual stream.
 To ablate an attention head, we simply set the corresponding attention represention $z$ to a vector of zeros, $z=\boldsymbol{0}$.

+### How do context matching heads inform
+Let's look more closely at a context matching head and an induction head that work in tandem.
+We

 ### Experiment